 Use a tolling agreement, also known as a standstill agreement, to “toll” or “suspend” a time-based statute that may be running on a claim.
-Below you can learn what a tolling agreement is, when you should use one and you can download a tolling agreement template.
+Below you can learn what a tolling agreement is and when you should use one, and you can download a tolling agreement template.

 What is a Tolling Agreement?

 A Tolling Agreement is an agreement between two or more parties to a lawsuit, or a potential lawsuit, where the parties agree to “toll” or “suspend” certain rights, rules, or claims that typically govern legal actions.
-Some common rights, rules, and claims that may be mutually suspended by both parties include, the statute of limitations and statute of repose.
+Some common rights, rules, and claims that both parties may mutually suspend include the statute of limitations and the statute of repose.

 The agreement identifies and acknowledges the legal time limits which typically govern when lawsuits or crossclaims must be filed.
 In recognition of a looming time limit, tolling agreements: